laluz742/node-red-contrib-nspanel-lui/docs/page-nodes.md

 #### Entities

 Entities can be added to a page and configured accordingly.
-The number and types depend on the node type.
+The quantity and types depend on the node type.

 ![image](img/page-node-config-entities.png)